 Just a reminder, before you start trying these tips, ask yourself:

 You are the expert on yourself and know what works best for you.
 Each of us are unique; signs of stress will present itself differently in each of us.
 These tips guide us towards the fundamentals of health: nutrition, movement, sleep, connection with others and rest.
 Start small today with a cup of green tea instead of your morning coffee or trying a ten-minute guided meditation at bedtime.
 Working on managing your stress is a daily effort, the benefits of which will become evident over time.

-If you enjoyed this article, you may also like to read the following:
+If you enjoyed this article, you may also enjoy the following: